How to Create Bullet Chart in Excel? (with Examples)

 And the chart looks like this.

-Similarly, for remaining bars keep filling with light colors of the same blue and the chart should look like this now.
+Similarly, for the remaining bars, keep filling with light colors of the same blue, and the chart should look like this now.

 - Step 10: So the same for Actual as well.

 - Step 11: Click on, Ok, and we will have a chart like this now.

 - Step 12: Right-click on the blue-colored bar and choose “Change Series Chart Type.”

 - Step 13: In the chart change widow chose the “X Y Scattered” Chart for “Actual.”

 - Step 14: Repeat the same for the “Purple” bar as well.